luanjunyi/portfolio_aggregator/README.md

 A local web application that aggregates portfolio data from multiple brokers by web scraping.

+## Why not Empower?

+To minimize the risk of losing money.

 ## Features

 - Scrapes portfolio data from MerrillEdge, Chase, and ETrade